awinogradov/sharps/README.md

 This README also available in [russian](https://github.com/bem-incubator/bem-grid/blob/master/README.ru.md).

 Library for do awesome grid in bem-projects.
-This grid inspired by [Flexbox grid](http://flexboxgrid.com/).
-Grid available for Stylus only.
+This grid based on [lost grid](https://github.com/corysimmons/lost).

 ## Dependencies